-UPSC IFoS Prelim exam registration begins at upsconline.nic.in; 110 vacancies on offer
+UPSC Indian Forest Service Exam 2021 registration begins, 110 vacancies on offer

 In Part-II Registration consists of filling up Payment details (except for fee exempted candidates), uploading of Photograph, Signature, Photo Identity Card Document, selection of examination centre and Agreeing to Declaration.
 Registration of Part-I & Part-II will be treated as valid from 04-03-2021 to 24-03-2021 (6.00 PM).

-Steps to apply for UPSC IFoS Prelims exam:
+Steps to apply for UPSC IFoS exam 2021:

 - Visit the official website upsconline.nic.in